 What Are the Components of Enterprise Risk Management?

-ERM consists of eight interrelated components based on senior management’s business decision-making and processes.
-Organizations need to take into account their entire landscape when establishing a holistic ERM program.
+ERM consists of eight interrelated steps based on senior management’s business decision-making and processes:

 Before determining whether a risk should be accepted or denied, you need to assess your business goals.
-Management, in conjunction with the board of directors, must first establish the company’s mission and success metrics to ensure that they align with the decided risk appetite.
+Management, in conjunction with the board of directors, must first establish the company’s mission and success metrics to ensure that those objectives align with the decided risk appetite.

-A risk assessment forms the foundation of your ERM process.
-This systematic, step-by-step, proactive process involves potential risk identification, evaluation, and prioritization.
-It also consists in determining the likelihood and impact of each risk and then analyzing current security controls.
+A risk assessment is the foundation of your ERM process.
+This systematic, step-by-step, process involves risk identification, evaluation, and prioritization.
+It also includes determining the likelihood and impact of each risk and analyzing your current security controls.

-Once you establish the business risks that could potentially impact your organization, you need to align responses to your business and strategic objectives.
+Once you establish the risks that could potentially affect your organization, you need to align responses to your objectives.
 You can choose a strategy to avoid, accept, reduce, or share for each significant risk.
-It’s crucial to document the steps to risk mitigation or actions that will be taken to manage each risk.
+It’s also crucial to document the steps to risk mitigation (the actions that will be taken to manage each risk.)

 Internal Business Environment

-Your company culture and code of conduct influence your employees’ risk aptitude and how they deal with risks.
-The managerial skills of leaders will drive a healthy risk-aware culture and ensure that critical risks are never overlooked.
+Your company culture and code of conduct will influence the way your employees deal with risks.
+The managerial skills of your leaders will drive a healthy risk-aware culture and assure that critical risks are never overlooked.

-After determining your risk tolerance and risk appetite, you must review any potential event that can prevent the enterprise from meeting its goals and business objectives.
+After determining your risk tolerance and risk appetite, you must review any potential event that can prevent your company from meeting its goals and business objectives.
 Whether internal or external, all events must be classified as either opportunities or risks and then aligned to the overarching business strategy.

 Your risk response and event identification processes require the creation of robust controls: policies, procedures, roles, responsibilities, and other “checks and balances” to implement the quick and effective responses.